6 Free Summer Printables – Worksheets with Kindness Activities for Kids

 This particular fortune teller is a great way to teach about kindness and friendship.
 It will keep your kids calm and entertained as they get folding, writing, and coloring.
 It's a good one if they want some arts and crafts because it's actually a form of origami.

-Students in 2nd, 3rd, 4th and 5th grade particularly love fortune tellers because they can use the printable or Google Slides templates to customize to suit them.
+Students in 2nd, 3rd, 4th and 5th grade particularly love fortune tellers because they can use the printable or Google Slides templates to customize their game to suit themselves.

 My students loved these chatterboxes!
 They love chatterboxes - full-stop!
 These ones are special because they relate to our learning on kindness, relationships, and wellbeing in the New Year.